Tay Zonday: After "Chocolate Rain"

 In February 2010, he cameoed in a Vizio Super Bowl commercial opened by Beyoncé.

 In August 2011, Zonday released his only EP so far, titled "Chocolate Rain 2.0".
 In November he uploaded "Mama Economy (The Economy Explained)" in response to an economic crisis in the United States.
 "Mama Economy" features Lindsey Stirling playing the violin.

 On June 22, 2012, Zonday uploaded a cover of Carly Rae Jepsen's number one single "Call Me Maybe", which as of 2022 has reached over 6.7 million views.
 It was featured on "The 10 Best 'Call Me Maybe' Covers" on Billboard.com.
 He is seen performing the single in front of a microphone in what he claimed to be "as low as I could [sing]".

+In June 13, 2026, Zonday appeared as one of the participants in MrBeast's video 50 YouTube Legends Fight For $1,000,000, where he took part in a Harlem Shake mannequin identification challenge and was called out by name during the segment.

 Voice acting

-Zonday voiced "The King" in the Happy Wheels animated web series based on the video game of the same name, which premiered on Go90 in November 2016.
+Zonday voiced "The King" in the Happy Wheels animated web series based on the video game of the same name, which premiered on go90 in November 2016.

 In July 2017, Machinima, Inc. and Hasbro cast several YouTube personalities, including Zonday, for the animated web series Transformers: Titans Return to garner online attention.
 Zonday was cast as "Chorus of the Primes".